Extended Tamil script: History

-The Tamil separatist movement of the colonial era purged Grantha characters from use (calling "Grantha" an Aryan "pollution" of Tamil) and with support from Dravidian parties, mandated to exclusively use the reformed minimal-Tamil script.
+The Independent Tamil Movement of the colonial era purged Grantha characters from use (calling "Grantha" an Aryan "pollution" of Tamil) and with support from Dravidian parties, mandated to exclusively use the reformed minimal-Tamil script.
 They also successfully "cleaned" Tamil textbooks by replacing Indo-Aryan vocabulary with pure-Tamil words, especially Sanskritic/Prakritic words that entered via Middle-Tamil; hence making Grantha characters almost useless in modern formal-Tamil.
 According to Kailasapathy, this was a part of Dravidian nationalism and amounted to regional ethnic chauvinism.

-Although the predominant amount of classical Tamil literature is written in Middle Tamil, Tamil-purists regard only Old Tamil as the authentic source for Tamil grammar and literature.
+Although the predominant amount of classical Tamil literature is written in Middle Tamil, Tamil purists regard only Old Tamil as the authentic source for Tamil grammar and literature.
 Based on vocabulary, Tamil is classified into two registers: செந்தமிழ் (centamiḻ) meaning 'good' (or 'pure') Tamil and கொடுந்தமிழ் (koṭuntamiḻ) meaning 'horrible' (or 'corrupt') Tamil.
-Purists classify Middle-Tamil as belonging to the latter class, thereby enabling the Dravidian movement to call Tamil-Grantha as impure.
+Purists classify Middle Tamil as belonging to the latter class, thereby enabling the Dravidian movement to call Tamil-Grantha as impure.

-Hence in present day, only a few religious texts have an inclination to choose Tamil-Grantha; all other domains have adapted to Modern-Tamil.
+Hence in the present day, only a few religious texts have the inclination to choose Tamil-Grantha; all other domains have adapted to Modern-Tamil.

 Digital usage

 Since Modern-Tamil unicode does not support all the missing consonants from Extended-Tamil, generally it is not possible to digitally encode it easily.
 It is possible to use fonts like Lopamudra and Agastya on top of Malayalam text to render it like Extended-Tamil.
 Or one can also use modified fonts that support rendering Grantha Unicode.

 There were proposals to reunify Grantha into Modern-Tamil Unicode; however, the proposal triggered discontent by some.
-Considering the sensitivity involved and rejection of the proposal by the Tamil Nadu government, it was determined by the Indian government that the two scripts should not be unified, except numerals.
+Considering the sensitivity involved and rejection of the proposal by the Tamil Nadu government, it was determined by the Indian government that the two scripts should not be unified, except numerals and a separate Unicode block was allocated to Grantha.